Runaway potentials in warm inflation satisfying the swampland conjectures

 where $C_\Upsilon$ is a constant and $M$ some appropriate mass scale associated with the microscopic model leading to Eq.~(\ref{Upsilon}) and using the approximations in Eq.~(\ref{approx-eqns}), which are valid during the WI dynamics, we find that the dissipation ratio $Q$ evolves with the number of efolds $N$ like,

-Since the power $p$ in the temperature satisfies $-4 < p < 4$ (see Refs.~\cite{Moss:2008yb,delCampo:2010by,BasteroGil:2012zr}), thus, we find that only those cases of dissipation coefficient having a power in the temperature with $p>2$ will lead to a dissipation ratio decreasing with the number of e-folds, which ensures that WI can gracefully exit in these class of models~\cite{Das:2020lut}. {}For instance, WI models with a dissipation coefficient $\Upsilon \propto T^3$ fit this condition.
-These are also models that are well motivated in WI (see Appendix~\ref{appA} for some examples of particle physics quantum field theory interaction schemes leading to this type of dissipation coefficient).
+Since the power $p$ in the temperature satisfies $-4 < p < 4$ (see Refs.~\cite{Moss:2008yb,delCampo:2010by,BasteroGil:2012zr}), thus, we find that only those cases of dissipation coefficient having a power in the temperature with $p>2$ will lead to a dissipation ratio decreasing with the number of e-folds, which ensures that WI can gracefully exit in these class of models~\cite{Das:2020lut}.
+Having a decreasing dissipation ratio $Q$ is also crucial in our derivation that follows below and which will allow us to work with very steep potentials, yet keeping consistency with observations, in the large dissipation regime of WI.
+For instance, WI models with a dissipation coefficient $\Upsilon \propto T^3$ fit this condition.
+A dissipation coefficient with a cubic dependence in the temperature is also particularly well motivated by both early and recent models of WI (see Appendix~\ref{appA} for some examples of particle physics quantum field theory interaction schemes leading to this type of dissipation coefficient) and, therefore, it is quite suitable for the study we have performed in the present work.
 Thus, henceforth we will consider in all of our analysis a dissipation coefficient given simple by